(out of 5)

 Does the TLM 103 really sound like a U87?

 U87s, especially those that have lived a bit, all have their own unique subtleties.
-But you can rest assured that you’re getting a very U87-like sound in the TLM 103.

 WHY YOU CAN TRUST THE GREATEST SONG